google/fleetbench/README.md

 Hashing                   | hashing     | hashing_benchmark       | `--benchmark_counters_tabular=true`

 NOTE: By default, each benchmark only runs a minimal set of tests that we have selected as the most representative.
-To see the default lists, please check `BenchmarkRegisterer::BenchmarkRegisterer()`of each benchmark.
-You can add `--benchmark_filter=all` when running the target to see the exhaustive list.
+To see the default lists, you can use the `--benchmark_list_tests` flag when running the target.
+You can add `--benchmark_filter=all` to see the exhaustive list.

 You can also specify a regex in `--benchmark_filter` flag to specify a subset of benchmarks to run